didierdrin/alu-shell/basics/README.md

 Project 4:
->> Prints absolute path name with pwd
+0 - Prints absolute path name with pwd
+1 - ls lists contents of the current directory
+2 - cd ~ Takes to the  home directory